-Beef Wellington is a show-stopping centrepiece for any occasion and a celebration of the luxury of a fillet of beef.
-The classic recipe either has mushrooms or pâté around the beef with a thin layer of pancakes to hold it all together.
-In my version, I have used a mushroom filling and replaced the pancakes with thinly-sliced Parma ham.
-It may not help with soaking up some of the juices as the pancakes do but it adds a lovely flavour to the finished dish.
+Beef Wellington is a show-stopping centrepiece for any occasion over the holiday season.
+The classic recipe has either mushrooms or pâté around the beef with a thin layer of pancakes to hold it all together.
+In this version, I have used a mushroom filling and replaced the pancakes with thinly-sliced Parma ham.
+This adds a lovely flavour to the finished dish and a special little twist.
 I hope you enjoy it.

 White onion, finely-chopped